udayallu/Statistics/README.md

 A Poisson distribution is a tool that helps to predict the probability of certain events from happening when you know how often the event has occurred.
 The Poisson distribution gives us the probability of a given number of events happening in a fixed interval of time.

 ### Continous- A Continous random variables is diffrent, we cant count the ammount the possiblities.

+A continuous random variable is a random variable where the data can take infinitely many values.
+For example, a random variable measuring the time taken for something to be done is continuous since there are an infinite number of possible times that can be taken.

+In this way, z measures how many standard deviations X is above or below the mean.